nikolovinn/game_of_life/README.md

-Conway's Game of Life Implementation
+# Conway's Game of Life

 ## Overview
 This repository contains a PHP implementation of Conway's Game of Life, a cellular automaton that simulates the evolution of a population of cells based on a set of simple rules.
 The project was developed as a demonstration of software engineering principles, including clean code architecture, SOLID principles, and modern PHP practices.